-- (a) In this section and Section 2-404, "representation means a description, demonstration or depiction of the goods, an affirmation of fact that relates to the goods, or a sample or model of the goods. - (b) If a seller makes a representation or promise relating to the goods to an immediate buyer, the representation or the promise becomes part of the agreement if the immediate buyer knows of [and believes] the representation or promise, unless a reasonable person in the position of the immediate buyer would believe otherwise or would believe that the representation or promise was merely of the value of the goods or purported to be merely the seller's opinion or commendation of the goods.
-An obligation may be created under this section even though the seller does not use formal words, such as "warranty or "guaranty. - (c) If a representation or a promise becomes part of the agreement, the seller has an obligation to the immediate buyer that the goods will conform to the representation or, if a sample is involved, that the whole of the goods will conform to the sample, or that the promise will be performed.
-The obligation is breached if the goods do not conform to any representation at the time of the tender of delivery [the time the risk of loss passes to the immediate buyer] or if the promise was not performed when due. - (d) A seller's obligation to the immediate buyer under this section may be created by representations and promises made in a medium for communication to the public, including advertising;
+- (a) If a seller describes the goods, makes an affirmation of fact that relates to the goods, provides a sample or model, or makes a promise to an immediate buyer, the description, affirmation, sample, model, or promise becomes part of the agreement with the immediate buyer unless a reasonable person in the position of the immediate buyer would believe otherwise or would believe that the affirmation was merely of the value of the goods or purported to be merely the seller's commendation of the goods. - (b) If a description, affirmation, sample, model, or promise becomes part of the agreement, the seller has an obligation to the immediate buyer that the goods will conform to the description, affirmation, or model, that the whole of the goods will conform to the sample or that the promised performance will be provided.
+The obligation is breached if the goods do not conform to any description, affirmation, sample, or model at tender of delivery [the time the risk of loss passes to the immediate buyer] or if the promised performance is not given when due.

+- (c) A seller's obligation to the immediate buyer under this section may be created: - (1) in a medium for communication to the public, including advertising; - (2) even though the seller does not use formal words, such as "warranty or